 The benefits of modern radiators are that you can choose the style to best fit the space availability and your budget.

 Once you’ve selected what type of radiator you after, the decision must be made as to where you are going to put it.
-Positioning also greatly affects the efficiency of the radiator!
+The positioning also greatly affects the efficiency of the radiator!

 Typically a radiator would be positioned beneath a window, this is because the cold air coming through creates better heat conduction.
 Though this view is considered a little outdated now.